Welcome To Labradoodles By Cucciolini

-For the time being the only visitors permitted to attend our premises are those collecting their puppy and we have implemented a strict non-contact procedure to make this safe.
+For the time being the only visitors permitted to attend our premises are those collecting their puppy as we have implemented a strict non-contact procedure to make pickup safe.

-We are continually monitoring the Covid-19 risk and guidelines in Canada As always, we are doing our best to give you the best service and we aim to respond to all emails within 10 working days as we are so overwhelmed with Calls, Emails and Text Messages.
+We are continually monitoring the Covid-19 risk and guidelines in Canada and as always, we are doing our best to give you the best service as we aim to respond to your Calls, Emails and Text Messages.

-Regarding Puppy Availability and Approval of Applications, we have been so overwhelmed with the many people that are looking for there Forever family pet since this pandemic.
-We will do our best to Approve them and place them on our wait list.
+Regarding Puppy Availability & Approval of Applications, we will do our best to approve ASAP.
 Once placed on our wait list we will pick the applications in order as they have been received.
-Currently we are going through applicants from April 2021.
-That being said, not all on our list when contact will still be interested in a puppy as they may have found a forever puppy elsewhere.
-For this reason we do not accept a deposit so customers can have the option to go elsewhere and find that forever friend.
-A deposit will be accepted only when we can Guarantee you a puppy from a litter that is arriving.
+That being said, not all applicants our list when contact will still be interested in a puppy as they may have found a forever puppy elsewhere.
+For this reason we do not accept a deposit until I can place you on our guaranteed list, so customers can have the option to go elsewhere and find that forever Companion.

 COVID – 19 IS SO CRUEL!!
-PLEASE TAKE GOOD CARE OF YOU AND YOU’RE FAMILY, STAY SAFE…..PLEASE KINDLY REMEMBER TO WEAR A MASK WHEN GOING OUT AND WASH HANDS MANY TIMES WHEN OUT AND AGAIN ONCE YOU GET HOME!
+PLEASE TAKE GOOD CARE OF YOURSELF & FAMILY, STAY SAFE…..PLEASE KINDLY REMEMBER TO WEAR A MASK WHEN GOING OUT AND WASH HANDS MANY TIMES WHEN OUT AND AGAIN ONCE YOU GET HOME!
 MAY GOD BLESS YOU ALL!!!!

 We’re right beside you.
 Click here to view our